dencapitanblack/arch/README.md

 # arch
-Quick installation of arch on virtualbox
+Quick installation of arch on virtualbox.
 For start you have to do next the following actions:
 1) pacman -Sy unzip --noconfirm
 2) curl https://github.com/dencapitanblack/arch/archive/refs/heads/main.zip -L -o main.zip